ekamperi/ekamperi.github.io/_posts/2020-12-31-naive-bayes-classifier-in-tensorflow.md

 C_\text{predicted} = \underset{c_k \in \mathcal{C}}{\text{arg max}} \, P(C_k) \prod_{i=1}^n P(x_i|C_k)
 $$

 Up until now, we have calculated the feature distributions $$P(C_k)$$, which is the hardest part.
-We will now calculate the priors as the relative frequencies of each class in the data set.
+We will now estimate the priors as the relative frequencies of each class in the data set.

 {% highlight python %}
 {% raw %}